Hess, Thomas, b. 1920 d. 1978

 Active in New York, N.Y.

 Works of art are by Hess and others and include small, assorted sketches, cartoons, collages, and paintings.
-Audio visual material includes two untranscribed reel-to-reel tapes from the De Kooning file of a conversation between Harold Rosenberg, Hess, and De Kooning, taped by Betty Wolff, March 2, 1964.
-Printed material consists of clippings, exhibition announcements, and material related to Hesss books Willem de Kooning and Barnett Newmann.
+Audio visual material includes two untranscribed reel-to-reel tapes from the de Kooning file of a conversation between Harold Rosenberg, Hess, and de Kooning, taped by Elizabeth Wolff, March 2, 1964.
+Printed material consists of clippings, exhibition announcements, and material related to Hess's books Willem de Kooning and Barnett Newmann.
 Also included is a poster of a de Kooning painting.

-Donated 1985-1987 by Anne Helen, William and Philip Hess, Hess' children, except for Barnett Newman file (reel 5028) which was donated by Newman's widow, who presumably had borrowed it from Hess, and in 2014 by Elizabeth Wolff, Thomas Hess' sister.
+Donated 1985-1987 by Anne Helen, William and Philip Hess, Hess' children, except for Barnett Newman file (reel 5028) which was donated by Newman's widow, who presumably had borrowed it from Hess.
+Additional correspondence, notes and typed lectures by Hess, photographs of Hess and friends, cartoons (including some by Ad Reinhardt) and printed material donated 2014 by Elizabeth Wolff, Thomas Hess' sister.

 How to Use this Collection